wrp/smtx/README.rst

 w
     Delete the focused virtual terminal.
-Some other nearby virtual terminal will become focused if there are any left.  mtm will exit once all virtual terminals are closed.
+Some other nearby virtual terminal will become focused if there are any left.  sttm will exit once all virtual terminals are closed.
 Virtual terminals will also close if the program started inside them exits.